Speech-Language Pathology Master’s Degree Program Frequently Asked Questions (FAQs)

 What is the recommended GRE scores for potential students?

 The GRE is no longer a requirement for admissions into the SLP program.

 Are applicants required to use a specific form when submitting letters of recommendation?

-Detailed instructions regarding the completion of the application and the essay are provided on the CSDCAS website.
+Detailed instructions regarding the completion of the application, including letters of recommendation and the personal statement are provided on the CSDCAS application portal.